-4224OS-02-17-favicon-save.png

-I've found Dave's article on the Egressive's site as a wonderful reference for putting a multi resolution, transparent favicon together using GIMP: http://egressive.com/creating-a-multi-resolution-favicon-microsoft- windows-icon-file-including-transparency-with-the-gimp
+This article on the Egressive site is a great reference for putting a multi resolution, transparent favicon together: http://egressive.com/creating-a-multi-resolution-favicon-microsoft- windows-icon-file-including-transparency-with-the-gimp

-Touch icons:
+Touch icons

 Since we just took the time to add a great, multi-resolution favicon, we might as well go all out and add in a nice touch icon.
 Touch icons are used by iOS devices and Android devices newer than 2.1.+.
 While you can technically just create one higher, res image (the 114 x 114, for example) the other devices will size it down, but then why waste bandwidth time loading in a larger image if you don't have to?
-I simply create the three required sizes.
+It’s better to create the three required sizes.

-I've gone ahead and opened up my opensourcetheme.svg Inkscape file and copied the OpenSource “O” and created my sizes like so: